samiraliyev573/Red-List-Bot/README.md

   Run `pip3 install playsound`
   Run `pip3 install numpy`

-7. Last step is to type `python gui.py` which will run the python file.
+7. Last step is to type `python3 gui.py` which will run the python file.

 Enjoy the ChatBot ;)